benmarwick/tsinfer/README.md

 # TSINFER

-Infer population size and selection coefficient from time-series allele-frequency data
+Infer population size and selection coefficient from time-series allele-frequency data.

+This is a fork of the original library by [Sergey Kryazhimskiy](https://github.com/skryazhi), via the fork by [Mitchell Newberry](https://github.com/mnewberry).
+This fork has a more detailed README to make it easier to install, and a minor change to the Makefile.
+No other files have been changed from the original.

 ## Requirements